What to Do if Your Toilet Won't Flush

 As for how the flush/refill mechanism works, I'll quote notable home improvement writer and long-time Networx contributor, Philip Schmidt, from his excellent article about troubleshooting your toilet's flushing mechanism:

-"A toilet's flush action is powered by three things: water pressure, gravity and you (the Flush Master).
-The big tank at the back of the bowl is full of water, and it's elevated above the bowl.
+"A toilet's flush action is powered by three things: 1) water pressure, 2) gravity, and 3) you, the Flush Master.
+The big tank at the back is full of water, and it's elevated above the bowl.
 When the Flush Master activates the handle, it pulls on a chain inside the tank, which in turn lifts a little rubber trap door (called a flapper).
 This lets the water in the tank rush down through a big hole and into the bowl, creating the familiar swirling action and, ultimately, the flush that empties the bowl.
 When the tank is empty, the flapper drops back down over the hole.
-Meanwhile, a float that's attached to the flush-and-fill valve (also called a "ballcock") has dropped with the exiting water, triggering the valve to open and refill the tank.
+Meanwhile, a float that's attached to the flush-and-fill valve (also called a 'ballcock') has dropped with the exiting water, triggering the valve to open and refill the tank.
 The float rides atop the rising water and shuts off the valve at the preset level."

 Diagnose and fix the issue